ShawonAshraf/the-bot/README.md

 > A random emoji generator in Rust

 I have to approve a lot of pull requests, and I thought it would be fun to have a random emoji generator to use as an approver message.
 This is a simple Rust program that generates a random emoji from a predefined list.
-After generating the emoji, it copies the emoji string to the system clipboard.
+After generating the emojis, it copies them the system clipboard.

 ## Usage